IMLS/estimating-wifi/_pages/wifisess.md

 ## Who are you again?

-We're a team of engineers at 18F (Matt Jadud and James Tranovich), a small digital services unit in the GSA.
+We're a team of engineers at 18F (James Tranovich and Matt Jadud), a small digital services unit in the GSA.
 We work to make government more open and people-centered.